thavixt/steganographix-wails/README.md

-# A go app made with wails
+# Steganographix

+Steganographix is an application for performing [steganography](https://en.wikipedia.org/wiki/Steganography) on images, text and audio files.

+## Notes about developing with Wails

 - https://wails.io/docs/gettingstarted/installation

 > If you are using latest Linux version (example: Ubuntu 24.04) and it is not supporting libwebkit2gtk-4.0-dev, then you might encounter an issue in wails doctor: libwebkit not found.
 To resolve this issue you can install libwebkit2gtk-4.1-dev and during your build use the tag -tags webkit2_41.
 Optionű

-## About
+### About

 This was made with the official Wails React-TS template.

-You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config

-## Live Development
+### Live Development

 ```bash
 wails dev -tags webkit2_41